HaxeFoundation/hashlink/README.md

 Open `hl.sln` using Visual Studio Code and compile.

 To build all of HashLink libraries it is required to download several additional distributions, read each library README file (in hashlink/libs/xxx/README.md) for additional information.

+# Debugging

+You can debug Haxe/HashLink applications by using the [Visual Studio Code Debugger](https://marketplace.visualstudio.com/items?itemName=HaxeFoundation.haxe-hl)

 # Documentation